Real Time Assist Cards

 Once you’ve created an RTA card, you’ll be able to see it in action the same way you can with our other pre-existing moments.

-Once the card has been triggered on a call, it will appear in the Moments section of the Call Review, as well as in the Moment Filter in your Call History and Analytics.
+Once the card has been triggered on a call, it will appear in the Moments section of the Call Review, as well as in the Moment Filter in your Conversation History and Analytics.

 If a trigger word is mentioned twice on a call, the card will only pop up the first time the word is mentioned.
 We still keep track of additional instances where the key phrase occurs, and they’re visible in the call review/analytics.